wds4/pretty-good/appDescriptions/curatedLists/v021Overview/calculationsOverview.md

 # Screenshots

+The PGA desktop app lets you review the raw data and all calculations.

 ## Curator score

 - determines how much influence any given user has over the items on this list, as well as the scores of other curators